Azure/iotedge/doc/NotaryContentTrust.md

 # Notary Content Trust in IoT Edge
+**Note: This feature is currently in experimental phase.
+Its is not released yet and not to be used in production**

 Content Trust is achieved in IoT edge with [Notary](https://github.com/theupdateframework/notary) which is based on The Update Framework (TUF).
 Notary aims to make the internet more secure by making it easy for people to publish and verify content.
 The goal of Content Trust in IoT edge is to secure the docker container images of the Edge modules with its trust pinned to the Edge device via a root Certificate Authority(CA).
 When Content Trust is enabled, IoT Edge device only deploys signed images and rejects any other images that are tampered or modified in the transfer over the internet.
 Feature is supported in Linux OS only for now.

 ## Sign and Publish Container Images in Azure Container Registry